Plan Your Visit

 Thank you and we hope to see you soon!

 The General Patton Museum is located in Fort Knox, KY, just off of Highway 31W.
-Visitors must enter through Fort Knox.
+Visitors may enter our parking lot off of the gate just north of the Museum.
+Visitors do not need to enter through Fort Knox or obtain a visitor pass at the Chaffee Gate.

 Address4554 Fayette Avenue